DAMunene/Resume-Genius/README.md

 ## Support

-For support, email damunene@gmail.com or create an issue in the repository.
+For support, email support@auraesoftwarelabs.com or create an issue in the repository.

 ---

-Made with ❤️ by [David Munene]